Goodbye Again (1933 film)

-Goodbye Again is a 1933 pre-Code romantic comedy film made by First National Pictures and Warner Bros.
+Goodbye Again is a 1933 pre-Code romantic comedy film produced by First National Pictures and distributed by Warner Bros.
+Pictures.

 It was directed by Michael Curtiz and produced by Henry Blanke from a screenplay by Ben Markson, based on the play by George Haight and Allan Scott.
 Cinematography was by George Barnes and costume design by Orry-Kelly.

 The film stars Warren William, Joan Blondell, Genevieve Tobin, Hugh Herbert, Wallace Ford, Helen Chandler, Hobart Cavanaugh, and Ruth Donnelly.

 The film was remade by Lloyd Bacon in 1941 as Honeymoon for Three, starring Ann Sheridan and George Brent.
 The remake also was set in Cleveland.

 Plot

 On tour in Cleveland, famous author Kenneth Bixby decides to reignite a romance with ex-sweetheart Julie, skipping a downtown engagement at Halle's.
-However, Julie's family, her husband Harvey, and Bixby's loyal secretary Anne), who has been carrying a torch for her boss for years, prefer that Bixby stick to writing and stay away from Julie.
+However, Julie's family, her husband Harvey, and Bixby's loyal secretary Anne (who has been carrying a torch for her boss for years), prefer that Bixby stick to writing and stay away from Julie.